dejvoss/cs_cdins-msp3-recipe-book/README.md

 ### Content

-* Recipes was taken from private collection of my mum and sister.
+* Recipes was taken from private collection of my mother and sister.

 ### Media